 Euripides’ Heracleidae (or The Children of Heracles) (c.
 430 BCE) begins with Iolaus, the old friend of the now late Heracles (and technically his nephew), explaining the plight of Heracles’ small kids (the “Heracleidae”), repeatedly expelled from city after city as Eurystheus, king of Argos and Mycenae and longtime enemy of Heracles, seeks to kill them so as to preclude eventual revenge from the sons.
-Iolaus and the little Hercs have taken refuge now at the altar of Zeus at Marathon, but Copreus, a lackey of Eurystheus, tries to take the kids and throws Iolaus down.
+Iolaus and the little Hercs have taken refuge now at the altar of Zeus at Marathon, but Copreus (or Herald), a lackey of Eurystheus, argues haughtily against Iolaus, tries to take the kids, and harasses Iolaus further.

 Demophon, son of Theseus and king of Athens, arrives and sides with Iolaus and the kids, horrified at the treatment of the old man.
 Copreus is threatening: “I know that you / Are in the habit of declaring for / The underdog by choice.
 I warn you.
 Don’t” (123).
 Iolaus explains how Demophon is somewhat related to the Heracleidae, and also reminds him that Heracles brought Demophon’s father Theseus back from Hades.
 Demophon promises to provide refuge for them.
 Eventually, after threats of physical violence escalate, Copreus leaves but says he will return with an army.
 Athens gets some excellent praise, presumably before Euripides grew more iconoclastic and subversive.
 The Chorus asserts, “This land has always wanted to support the weak if justice is on their side” (104).

 To Zeus and Hebe, to get back his youth